If you need help translating this page, contact Sussex Interpreting Services.

 The Bevy are open Wednesday to Saturday from 3pm – 9pm, offering ‘Bevy Bites’ meals on wheels deliveries at £5 for a two course, healthy meal – delivering to residents of Moulsecoomb & Bevendean as far as Coombe Road and Coldean.
 If you know someone who would like a meal delivered please ring the Bevy on 01273 281009.
 If the cost is an issue, please still ring.
 They’re also working with others across Moulsecoomb & Bevendean and Brighton more widely to get meals out to those that can’t afford it.
 They also have Chatterbox, informal socially distanced lunches in the pub on Wednesdays.

 Chomp provide food during school holidays for families who are eligible for free school meals.
 They are looking at options for how this can be provided during school holidays and beyond.
 Keep an eye on their social media for updates or email firstname.lastname@example.org.

 Food and Friendship based in Hove Methodist Church, Portland Rd, Hove BN3 5DR.
 They will be delivering hot two-course meals on Tuesdays until the end of May to their previous lunch club guests who have limited support with meals or shopping.
 On Thursdays during May, they hope to run small support groups with food for their beneficiaries who are particularly suffering from isolation and loneliness.
 From June they hope to reopen their Tuesday lunch club.
 They are happy to provide these meals for free but donations are also welcome.
-They can take referrals especially in the Hove, Hangleton and Portslade areas so if you know of an isolated person who would appreciate a meal contact Caroline on email@example.com or phone or text 07813 667857.
+They can take referrals especially in the Hove, Hangleton and Portslade areas so if you know of an isolated person who would appreciate a meal contact Caroline on firstname.lastname@example.org or phone or text 07813 667857.